LibrariesHacked/schema-librarydata/docs/dataset-template.md

 #### Field title

-These sections should only include fields where it is worth providing additional explanation.
-For example, an opening hours column may need some explanation of the data structure, and where it has been taken from.
+These sections should only be completed for fields where it is worth providing additional explanation.
+For example, an opening hours column may need some explanation of the data structure, and where the standard has been taken from.

 ---